rahil627/SuperTuxParty/README.md

 information.
 All other data such as art, sound, music etc. is usually released under the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) though it should always be specified which license it falls under.
+## Reddit
+We also have [subreddit] (https://www.reddit.com/r/SuperTuxParty/) for discussion about project.